 Monument Reflecting the City

-The video Monument Reflecting the City uses the red granite surface of the monument of the 'Croatian independence' in Split, erected by the conservative parties, as the main aesthetic and narrative element of the video.
+The video Monument Reflecting the City uses the red granite surface of the monument of the 'Croatian independence' in Split, erected by the conservative parties, as the main aesthetic and narrative element

 The visual 'narrative' is created through mathematically determined set of rules, where the camera, which is always placed on same 4 positions, documents the 4 diffe-rent sides of the sculpture, alway at each